 - Marty McGuire uses an identical setup since 2018-03-05.

 - Kristof De Jaeger uses an account on Aaron Parecki's Aperture instance and the Indigenous for Android (mobile) and Monocle (on computer) clients

 - Peter Stuifzand uses Monocle, Indigenous and Together with his own microsub-server.

 - Add yourself here… (see this for more details)

 Indigenous is a set of in-development native iOS and Android Microsub reader apps.

 - Aaron Parecki is building Aperture, a Microsub server with no UI for rendering posts.
-This is intended to be a server only, and all rendering will happen using Microsub clients. source on Github
+This is intended to be a server only, and all rendering will happen using Microsub clients.
+PHP with MySQL storage.
+Source on Github

 - sknebel is building a bridge from Inoreader to Microsub (not ready yet, sorry!)

 - Peter Stuifzand is building Ekster, a Microsub server in Go using a Redis storage.
 Source on Github

 - 2018-04-20 Aaron Parecki on GoDaddy blog: An IndieWeb reader: My new home on the internet